eToro vs. Coinbase - Which Crypto Platform Is Right for You?

 Is eToro good to use in the UK?

-Yes. eToro is FCA-regulated in the UK and provides access to crypto, stocks, ETFs, and social trading.
+Yes. eToro is FCA-regulated in the UK (FRN 583263) and provides access to crypto, stocks, ETFs, and social trading.
 It is widely trusted among UK investors and offers tax reporting tools and GBP-based accounts for local convenience and compliance.

 What is better than Coinbase?